passiv/snaptrade-sdks/sdks/csharp/docs/AuthenticationApi.md

-Returns a list of users you've registered over the SnapTrade API.
+Returns a list of all registered user IDs.

 ### Example
 ```csharp